 Literature: early modern literature and political philosophy

 Jeffrey B. Griswold is a Postdoctoral Research and Teaching Fellow in the English Department at George Mason University.
-He received his PhD from the University of Maryland, College Park in 2019.
 His teaching and research focus on the literature and political philosophy of the English Renaissance.
-His book project, entitled Human Insufficiency: Race, Servitude, and Species Difference in Early Modern English Literature and Political Philosophy, seeks to understand why early modern writers frequently described the human as the weakest and most vulnerable of all animals.
-What were the ideological stakes and the philosophical implications of such representations?
-By tracing depictions of Man as the insufficient animal through early modern literature and philosophy, this project recovers an intellectual history of race, slavery, and political thought grounded in a surprising object: the fragile human body.
-Broadly, his scholarship explores issues of political belonging, consent, embodiment, race, the human, and allegory.
+His book project, entitled Human Insufficiency: Natural Slavery and the Racialization of Vulnerability in Early Modern England, seeks to understand why early modern writers frequently described the human as the weakest and most vulnerable of all animals.
+By tracing depictions of Man as the insufficient animal through early modern literature and political philosophy, this project recovers an ideological history of race and slavery grounded in a surprising object: the fragile human body.
+Broadly, his scholarship explores issues of race, political belonging, consent, embodiment, the human, and allegory.

 “Homo Homini Lupus: Webster’s The Duchess of Malfi and the Vicissitudes of a Political Adage.”
 Studies in Philology (forthcoming).

 “Political Ecology and the Mutabilitie Cantos.”
 Special section on “Spenserian Ecological Futures,” eds.
 Tiffany Werth & Kirsten Schuhmacher.
 The Spenser Review 50.3 (Fall 2020): https://www.english.cam.ac.uk/spenseronline/review/item/50.3.4/.

 “Macbeth’s Thick Night and the Political Ecology of a Dark Scotland.”
 Critical Survey 31.3 (Autumn 2019): 31-43.